 Weather and climate

 The Ocean plays a key part of the water cycle.
 When the sun shines and the warm currents heat the Ocean, water evaporates.
 This not only forms clouds but also increases the air temperature and the humidity… creating weather.
-The clouds then get blown back over the land, it rains, and this water is used by every living thing on the planet and then makes its way back to the Ocean.
-Without this process most of our planet would be desert.
+The clouds then get blown back over the land, then it rains, and this water is used by every living thing on the planet before making its way back to the Ocean.
+Without this process, most of our planet would be desert.

 Food for us